VICTORHUGOHJ/SAFIMAM/README.md

 ### **Requirements:**

-This software only requires a basic Matlab setup.
-To design filters with classical approximation methods, the software requires the toolbox which is located in the
+This software only requires a basic Matlab setup with Symbolic Math Toolbox included.
+To design filters with classical approximation methods, the software requires the toolbox which is located in the Functions_of_classical_methods/AF_TOOLBOX_2016 folder.
-Functions_of_classical_methods/AF_TOOLBOX_2016 folder.
 The toolbox supporting the book: Lars Wanhammar: Analog Filters Using MATLAB, Springer, 2009.

 ### **Installation:**